hongleizhang/RSPapers/README.md

 **08-EE Problem in RS:** some articles about exploration and exploitation problems in recommendation.

-**09-Explainability on RS:** it focus on addressing the problem of 'why', they not only provide the user with the recommendations, but also make the user aware why such items are recommended by generating recommendation explanations,
+**09-Explainability on RS:** it focus on addressing the problem of 'why', they not only provide the user with the recommendations, but also make the user aware why such items are recommended by generating recommendation explanations.

 ==============================================================================